ibm-cloud-docs/secrets-manager/iam-credentials.md

     Don't have a secret group?
 In the **Secret group** field, you can click **Create** to provide a name and a description for a new group.
 Your secret is added to the new group automatically.
 For more information about secret groups, check out [Organizing your secrets](/docs/secrets-manager?topic=secrets-manager-secret-groups).
 7. Click **Select access group** to determine the scope of access for your IAM credential.

     By selecting an access group from your {{site.data.keyword.cloud_notm}} account, you determine the scope of access to assign to the service ID that is dynamically generated and associated with your new IAM credential.
-This step ensures that your IAM credentials are scoped with the wanted level of permissions in your {{site.data.keyword.cloud_notm}} account.
+This step ensures that your IAM credentials are scoped with the preferred level of permissions in your {{site.data.keyword.cloud_notm}} account.
 You can assign up to 10 access groups.
 8. Optional: Add labels to help you to search for similar secrets in your instance.
 9. Set a lease duration or time-to-live (TTL) for the secret.